 - Healthy: Helping leaders become more cohesive, functional and healthy as a leadership team.

-Simply put, EOS is an integrated set of concepts that helps both the financial thought leader and other members of the leadership team to raise the bar and get the most out of their organizations.
+Simply put, EOS is an integrated set of concepts that helps both members of the leadership team raise the bar and get the most out of their organizations.